Hispanic and Latino conservatism in the United States: 21st century

-In the 2018 midterm elections, three out of four Latino voters supported a Democratic candidate.
-However, Republicans enjoy strong support among Cuban-American voters, as well as among Latino voters in Florida and Texas.
-Mexican-Americans, Puerto Ricans, Salvadoran-Americans, Guatemalan-Americans, and Dominican-Americans tend to support the Democratic Party.
+In the 2018 midterm elections, three out of four Hispanic and Latino voters supported a Democratic candidate.
+However, Republicans are often supported Cuban-American and Venezuelan-American voters, as well as among Latino voters in Florida and Texas.
+Mexican Americans, Puerto Ricans, Salvadoran Americans, Guatemalan Americans, and Dominican Americans tend to support the Democratic Party.
 As the latter groups are far more numerous (Mexican-Americans make up 64% of the Latino population in the United States), the Democratic Party typically receives the majority of the Latino vote.

-Although Latinos as a whole, tend to support Democratic candidates, the Democratic Party has lost ground among their voting population since its high-water mark in 2012.
+Although Latinos, as a whole, tend to support Democratic candidates, the Democratic Party has lost ground among their voting population since its high-water mark in 2012.

+In 2004, according to research by the Thomás Rivera Policy Institute, 58% of Hispanic and Latino voters self-identified as Democrats, while 22% identified as Republicans and 19% as Independents.

 In 2006, 69% of Latino voters supported Democratic candidates in congressional races, while 30% supported Republican candidates.

-In 2008, 67% of Latinos voted for then-Democratic presidential nominee Barack Obama, while 31% of Latinos voted for then-Republican presidential nominee John McCain.
+In 2008, 67% of Latinos voted for then-Democratic presidential nominee Barack Obama, while 31% of Hispanics voted for then-Republican presidential nominee John McCain.

-During the 2010 midterm elections, 31% of eligible Latino voters turned out to vote.
-60% of Latinos supported Democratic candidates, while 38% supported Republican candidates.
+During the 2010 midterm elections, 31% of eligible Hispanic and Latino voters turned out to vote.
+60% of Latinos supported Democratic candidates, while 38% of Latinos supported Republican candidates.

-A 2012 study by the Center for Immigration Studies projected that in November 2012 Latinos would comprise 17.2% of the total U.S. population, 15% of adults, 11.2% of adult citizens, and 8.9% of voters.
-By comparison, the report found that in 2012, non-Latino whites are expected to be 73.4% of the national vote and non-Latino blacks are expected to be 12.2%.
-The report noted that by weight, "eight percentage points of the Latino vote nationally equals slightly less than one percentage point of the non-Latino white vote."
+A 2012 study by the Center for Immigration Studies projected that, in November 2012, Hispanics and Latinos would comprise 17.2% of the total U.S. population, 15% of adults, 11.2% of adult citizens, and 8.9% of voters.
+By comparison, the report found that, in 2012, non-Hispanic whites were expected to be 73.4% of the national vote and non-Hispanic blacks were expected to be 12.2%.
+The report noted that, by weight, "eight percentage points of the Hispanic vote nationally equals slightly less than one percentage point of the non-Hispanic white vote".
 The study also compared the 8.9% Latino share of voters to veterans (12% of the electorate), those with family incomes above $100,000 (18%), seniors 65 and older (19%), married persons (60%), and those who live in owner-occupied housing (80%).